Argument from Beauty

 Even a slight sexual preference towards artists causes artistic traits to flourish and propagate throughout a species.
 A variant which produces 1% more offspring than its alternative would increase from 0.1% to 99.9% of the population within 4000 generations.
 Subtle changes, which are unobservable within any individual or a single generation, can completely alter a species over thousands of generations.
 This is a double-edged sword; a 1% difference in mortality rates among geographically overlapping Neanderthal and modern human populations could have led to the extinction of the former within 30 generations, or a single millennium.
 As a result, humans have unknowingly selectively bred themselves to be artists.

 Children prefer portraits to landscapes, because they are dependent upon other people for their survival.
 Children still enjoy landscapes, just to a lesser degree than adults.
-Children hold a distinct preference for savannahs, deciduous forests, and coniferous forests over jungles and deserts.
+Children hold a distinct preference for savannahs and forests over jungles and deserts.
 Children under age 8 love savannahs, even if they’ve never been to one.
 Savannahs are imprinted into human brain structure, because humans understandably evolved strong preferences for ideal African survival condition, especially when they depict:

 - Open spaces of low or mown grasses, interspaced with thickets of bushes or trees.